-(b) Specific cases for the use of languages other than English in theses and dissertations are left to the discretion of the head of department and the dean who are accountable for the implementation of this language policy and for the compliance with the academic rules of the UFS regarding external examination of PhD theses.
+(b) Specific cases for the use of languages other than English in theses and dissertations are left to the discretion of the head of department and the dean, who are accountable for the implementation of this language policy and for the compliance with the academic rules of the UFS regarding external examination of PhD theses.

-(c) The Language Policy will be implemented on the Qwaqwa and South campuses of the university from 2018.
+(c) Implementation of the Language Policy on the Qwaqwa and South campuses of the UFS commenced in 2018.